 New doctoral students enter the college at the beginning of the fall semester.
-Those seeking admission to the doctoral program must submit an online application to the University of Maryland Graduate School at http://www.gradschool.umd.edu/admissions.
+Those seeking admission to the doctoral program must submit an online application to the University of Maryland Graduate School.
 The application and all accompanying documents must be submitted by the deadline.
-The graduate school publishes specific application information about the Ph.D. in Information Studies program, including the deadline, in the Graduate Catalog: http://apps.gradschool.umd.edu/catalog/programs/infs.htm.
+The graduate school publishes specific application information about the Ph.D. in Information Studies program, including the deadline, in the Graduate Catalog.